KatieGames/AutoComitter/README.md

 ## License

-The Github Button © 2023 by Alfie Richards is licensed under Attribution-NonCommercial 4.0 International.
+The Github Button © 2023 by KatieGames is licensed under Attribution-NonCommercial 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/
 Or check the license file at https://github.com/AlfieRichards/AutoComitter/blob/main/LICENSE